Part 2 in the Realized Series "2017 Tax Reform Impact on Real Estate"

 - Immediate expensing of capital expenditure, particularly real estate, could lead to the mass syndication of individual tax shelters, similar to that of the 1980s.
 This would likely be good for real estate in the near-term, but create an economic imbalance long-term with investors focus on tax benefits rather than the cash flow properties produce.

 - There isn’t much discussion, as yet, about tax treatment of historical capital expenditures.
 The concept of depreciating capital expenditures over time has been part of the Code for nearly a century.

 - At this point, there has been very little discussion on the divisions between a cash-flow treatment of business income, and a regular income-tax approach to investment earnings and capital gains.

 - The possibility of eliminating long-standing practices for deferring taxes through like-kind real estate exchanges (i.e., 1031 exchanges) could slow real estate investment velocity, especially among smaller investors.

 One of our goals at Realized is to help investors make informed investment decisions.
 We feel that tax reform is the single most important issue facing real estate investors today because real estate investments are always driven, to some degree, by tax policy.
 At this point, we have limited information but are watching the tax reform debate very closely.
 For this reason, over the coming months, a large portion of the articles on this website will focus on the 2017 Tax Reform Impact on Real Estate and how this could impact you, as an investor.
 Stay tuned.

-If you have any questions, please feel free to contact us at Realized1031.com.
+If you have any questions or concerns regarding tax reform's impact on real estate investing, please feel free to contact us at Realized1031.com.